Showing posts with label LoM. Show all posts

 What if 1950s sci-fi shows like Captain Video or Space Patrol were real?

-Or if the "aliens" shown on the screen were real aliens?
+Or if the "alien hero" shown on the cathode-tube screen was a real alien?

 As you've just read, that was the premise of the short-lived (two issues) 1951 Ziff-Davis series Lars of Mars!